How To Prepare For the Marriage Green Card Interview?

 - Plan together: Couples can sit together in the weeks leading up to the interview and take inventory of important dates or events in their relationship.
 This will help refresh memories that might be discussed in the interview.

 - Gather the required documents: All interviewees must attend the interview with the necessary documents.
+Important: As of December 2, 2024, Form I-693 medical examination must be submitted WITH your Form I-485 application, not brought to the interview.
+Applications without the medical exam will be rejected.
 It’s best to organize these in advance to avoid any stress on the day of the interview.
 This will include official documents like passport copies, birth certificates, and the couple’s marriage certificate.

 - Organize your proof of marriage file: All applicants must submit additional documentation to authenticate their relationship.
 This might include photos taken together, joint bank statements, joint property documents, copies of flight tickets from holidays taken together, or their children’s birth certificates.